jaydm/gcCourseProject/CodeBook.md

 - time.body.acceleration.jerk.standard.deviation.x

-    This is the average of the original measurement tBodyAccJerk.std().X from the source data for each activity/subject comibination.
+    This is the average of the original measurement tBodyAccJerk.std().X from the source data for each activity/subject combination.

 - time.body.acceleration.jerk.standard.deviation.y

+    This is the average of the original measurement tBodyAccJerk.std().Y from the source data for each activity/subject combination.

 - time.body.acceleration.jerk.standard.deviation.z

+    This is the average of the original measurement tBodyAccJerk.std().Z from the source data for each activity/subject combination.

 - time.body.gyro.mean.x

+    This is the average of the original measurement tBodyGyro.mean().X from the source data for each activity/subject combination.

 - time.body.gyro.mean.y

+    This is the average of the original measurement tBodyGyro.mean().Y from the source data for each activity/subject combination.

 - time.body.gyro.mean.z

+    This is the average of the original measurement tBodyGyro.mean().Z from the source data for each activity/subject combination.

 - time.body.gyro.standard.deviation.x

+    This is the average of the original measurement tBodyGyro.std().X from the source data for each activity/subject combination.

 - time.body.gyro.standard.deviation.y

+    This is the average of the original measurement tBodyGyro.std().Y from the source data for each activity/subject combination.

 - time.body.gyro.standard.deviation.z

+    This is the average of the original measurement tBodyGyro.std().Z from the source data for each activity/subject combination.

 - time.body.gyro.jerk.mean.x

+    This is the average of the original measurement tBodyGyroJerk.mean().X from the source data for each activity/subject combination.

 - time.body.gyro.jerk.mean.y

+    This is the average of the original measurement tBodyGyroJerk.mean().Y from the source data for each activity/subject combination.

 - time.body.gyro.jerk.mean.z
 - time.body.gyro.jerk.standard.deviation.x
 - time.body.gyro.jerk.standard.deviation.y